piotrmurach/tty-reader/README.md

 end
 ```

-Then subcribing is done:
+Then subscribing is done:

 ```ruby
 reader.subscribe(MyListener.new)
 ```

-Alternatively, `subscribe` allows you to listen to events only for the dueration of block execution like so:
+Alternatively, `subscribe` allows you to listen to events only for the duration of block execution like so:

 ```ruby
 reader.subscribe(MyListener) do